Financial Aid Rules & Guidelines: Assistantships

 All assistants must have, or must have applied for, a social security number.

-5. Graduate School of Management Students: Awards to students in Accounting, Business Administration, Economics, and Human Resources are jointly administered by the Graduate School and the Graduate School of Management.
+Awards to students in Accounting, Business Administration, Economics, and Human Resources are jointly administered by the Graduate School and the Graduate School of Management.
 GSM students are expected to follow the rules and guidelines in this document.
-I-9 forms for GAs are distributed and collected by the GSM and not the Graduate School (see #2 above).
+I-9 forms for GAs are distributed and collected by the GSM and not the Graduate School (see section on Employment Documents).
 Additional conditions may be placed on awards by the GSM.
 If that is the case you will be notified in writing in your award letter, or separately.
 Requests for waivers of any of the rules in this document must receive the approval of the GSM.

 Outline the assistant's deficiencies.